Skip to main content

 5. Niche:

-• Popular apartments: High volume, lower commission, high competition.
+• Popular residential properties: High volume, lower commission, high competition.

-• Luxury real estate: Low volume, huge commissions, very high entry barrier.
+• Luxury real estate: Low volume, massive commissions, very high entry barrier.

 • Commercial real estate: Very high earnings, but the transaction process takes months.

-6. Education and Technology: Knowledge of tools like CRM, AI for writing offers, or virtual tours allows closing more deals in less time.
+6. Education and Technology: Knowledge of tools like CRM, AI for drafting offers, or virtual tours allows you to close more deals in less time.

 7. Economic conditions: Interest rates have a direct impact on demand.
 An agent must know how to earn on both a buyer's and a seller's market.

-Terrace of a modern apartment with a covered patio, dining table and glazed exit — apartment for sale
+Terrace of a modern apartment with a covered patio, dining table and glass exit — apartment for sale

 How to increase earnings in real estate?
 Proven Strategies

-As Globihome, we always favor practice.
-If you are an agent and want to break the "glass ceiling" of earnings, here are proven strategies from the real estate agents we work with:
+As Globihome, we always prioritize practice.
+If you're an agent and want to break the "glass ceiling" of earnings, here are proven strategies from the real estate agents we work with:

 1. Build passive income (Revenue Share)

 Modern agencies offer systems Revenue Share.
-By inviting other agents to the company, you receive a percentage of their revenues (paid from the broker's portion, not the agent's).
-This allows you to become independent from constant sales.
+By inviting other agents to the company, you receive a percentage of their revenues (paid from the broker's share, not the agent's).
+This allows you to become independent of continuous sales.

 2. Become an expert in relocation and investments